 - People with a history of lung cancer.
 If you were treated for lung cancer more than five years ago, you may want to consider getting a lung cancer screening.

 - People with other risk factors for lung cancer.
-If you have a family history of lung cancer, chronic obstructive pulmonary disease (COPD), or have been exposed to asbestos at work, you should consider being screened for lung cancer.
+If you have a family history of lung cancer, chronic obstructive pulmonary disease (COPD), or have been exposed to asbestos or radon, discuss this with your medical provider.

 What Happens Before, During, and After Your Lung Cancer Screening?